Thalappil Pradeep

-Thalappil Pradeep is an institute professor and professor of chemistry in the Department of Chemistry at the Indian Institute of Technology Madras.
-He is also the Deepak Parekh Chair Professor.
-In 2020 he received the Padma Shri award for his distinguished work in the field of Science and Technology.
-He has received the Nikkei Asia Prize (2020), The World Academy of Sciences (TWAS) prize (2018), and the Shanti Swarup Bhatnagar Prize for Science and Technology in 2008 by Council of Scientific and Industrial Research.
+Thalappil Pradeep is an Indian chemist and Institute Professor at the Indian Institute of Technology Madras (IIT Madras), where he holds the Deepak Parekh Institute Chair Professorship.
+His research focuses on molecular materials and surfaces, including nanomaterials, atomically precise metal nanoclusters, microdroplets and ice.
+His research also extends to ion-surface collisons and chemistry of molecular solids such as water ice.

+Pradeep is known for developing scalable and sustainable materials-based solutions for drinking-water purification that have enabled access to safe water in regions affected by heavy metals and pesticides.
+He has received the ENI award (Advanced Environmental Solutions, 2023), the VinFuture Prize (Special Prize for Innovators from Developing Countries, 2022), and the Prince Sultan bin Abdulaziz International Prize for Water (Creativity Prize, 2022).
+In 2020 he received the Nikkei Asia Prize (Science and Technology) and the Padma Shri, one of India’s highest civilian honours.
+He was awarded the Rashtriya Vigyan Puraskar (Vigyan Shri) in 2025.

-Early life
+Early life and education

-T. Pradeep was born on 8 July 1963, at Panthavoor, Kerala, India, to the late T. Narayanan Nair of the Thalappil house and P. P. Kunjilakshmi Amma of the Pulakkat Panampattavalappil house.
+Pradeep was born on 8 July 1963, at Panthavoor, Kerala, India, to the late T. Narayanan Nair of the Thalappil house and P. P. Kunjilakshmi Amma of the Pulakkat Panampattavalappil house.
 Both his parents were school teachers.
 His father was a writer too, with the pen name N. N. Thalappil, who authored 14 books in Malayalam.

 Pradeep was educated in government schools all through.
 From 5th to 10th, he was educated at the Govt.
 High School, Mookkuthala where his father taught Malayalam and mother taught social studies.
-The school was built by Shri.
-Pakaravoor Chitran Namboothiripad, who donated it to the Government at a token price of Rs.
-1. Most of the days he walked the 4 km trip to the school, as most of his classmates.
-Later, he was educated at the MES College, Ponnani for his Pre Degree, St. Thomas College, Thrissur for his BSc and Farook College, Kozhikode for his MSc, all under Calicut University.
+The school was built by Padma Shri Pakaravoor Chitran Namboothiripad, who donated it to the Government at a token price of ₹ 1.
+Most of the days he walked the 4 km trip to the school, as most of his classmates.
+Later, he was educated at the MES College, Ponnani for his Pre Degree, St. Thomas College, Thrissur for his BSc and Farook College, Kozhikode for his M.Sc., all under Calicut University.
+He completed his BSc between 1980 and 1983 and his M.Sc. between 1983 and 1985.
+Between his M.Sc. and doctoral studies he briefly worked as a technical officer at the Centre for Water Resources Development and Management (1986).